TypeScript SDK

 The OpenPay TypeScript SDK (@getopenpay/client

-The OpenPay SDK is auto-generated from an OpenAPI schema and exports:
+The OpenPay SDK is auto-generated from an OpenAPI schema and includes:

 -